Sibaya Coastal City

-The Sibaya Coastal Precinct, simply known as Sibaya, is a new mixed-use development situated in eMdloti, on the North Coast of KwaZulu-Natal, South Africa.
+The Sibaya Coastal City, previously known as the Sibaya Coastal Precinct and Sibaya Precinct, and simply known as Sibaya, is a mixed-use development situated in eMdloti, on the North Coast of KwaZulu-Natal, South Africa, approximately 23 kilometres (14,9 mi) north-east of Durban.

+The Sibaya Coastal City will be developed in seven phases, commencing with nodes 1 and 5, located in the southern portion of the precinct between the M4 and the coastline.
+The blend of development rights for nodes 1 and 5 encompasses over 2 300 residential units and over 100 000 sqm of commercial space, along with hotel and resort utilisations.

 History

 In 2015, Tongaat Hulett Developments released the first parcels of land, which was former sugarcane land owned by Tongaat Hulett, to developers and investors seeking to develop in the envisioned precinct.

-The 1000-hectare mixed-use development was later officially launched in 2016, with its first residential development, OceanDune Sibaya launched development company, Devmco Group.
+The 1000-hectare mixed-use development was later officially launched in 2016, with its first residential development, OceanDune Sibaya launched by KZN-based development company, Devmco Group.
 In October 2018, the first residents of Sibaya officially took occupation of their new residences in OceanDune.

-From 2016 onwards Sibaya Coastal Precinct has witnessed the introduction of several residential developments such as Signature Sibaya, Pebble Beach, Shoreline, Coral Point, Gold Coast Estate, Salta Sibaya Estate and Mt Cotton.
+From 2016 onwards Sibaya Coastal Precinct has witnessed the introduction of several residential developments such as Signature Sibaya, Pebble Beach, Shoreline, Coral Point, Gold Coast Estate and Salta Sibaya Estate (includes Mt Cotton and Capri Village).
 The newest residential development in the precinct is Oasis Sibaya, launched in July 2024.

 In 2020, it was announced that Sibaya would include a retail shopping centre which opened in October 2022 as the Marine Walk Shopping Centre.
 The shopping centre serves as a convenience and lifestyle centre for the residents of Sibaya and eMdloti as a whole.

+In 2025, the precinct was recently rebranded from its former longer name, “Sibaya Coastal Precinct” to its current simplified name, “Sibaya Precinct”.
+In the same year, Porsche Centre South Africa, managed and owned by the OT Venter Group of Companies, also announced its plans to relocate its uMhlanga dealership to the Sibaya Precinct.

+Moreover, on 21 June 2025, Solara, located on the south of the uMdloti river estuary opposite La Mercy, was officially launched as the last residential release within the Salta Sibaya Estate.
+On 20 November 2025, HQ Sibaya, the flagship commercial and office development in the Sibaya Precinct was launched, further strengthening Sibaya's commercial appeal to its established residential portfolio.